-Level 3 may be declared under the following conditions: 1) when the Water Authority notifies its member agencies that due to increasing cutbacks caused by drought or other reduction in supplies, a serious water shortage condition exists that requires extensive consumer demand reductions in order to have sufficient supplies available to meet anticipated demands; 2) when a consumer demand reduction is required by a regulatory agency; or when other conditions exist that require a serious consumer demand reduction.
-The consumer demand reduction amounts in Level 3 typically apply during a shortage of up to and including 30 percent, although the District Board of Directors may declare a Level 3 and implement the mandatory Level 3 conservation measures identified in the Water Supply Response Program to achieve a consumer demand reduction of a different amount.
+Level 3 may be declared under the following conditions: 1) when the Water Authority notifies its member agencies that due to increasing cutbacks caused by drought or other reduction of supplies, a serious water shortage condition exists that requires extensive consumer demand reductions in order to have sufficient supplies available to meet anticipated demands; 2) when a similar requirement is imposed by a regulatory agency; or when other conditions exist that require a serious consumer demand reduction.
+The consumer demand reduction amounts in Level 3 typically apply during a shortage of up to and including 30 percent, although the District Board of Directors may declare a Level 3 and implement the Level 3 conservation measures identified in the Water Supply Response Program to achieve a consumer demand reduction of a different amount.
 The General Manager shall have the authority and discretion to implement water conservation measures commensurate with the level of demand reduction required and/or the reduction targets achieved, as described below.
 The General Manager shall inform the Board of Directors of the status of the implementation of the measures set forth in this section and the resulting water conservation in a timely manner..

 All persons using District water shall comply with Level 1 water-use efficiency practices and Level 2 water conservation practices during Level 3 and shall also comply with the following additional mandatory conservation measures:

 1. Comply with any new residential and commercial landscape irrigation restrictions relative to assigned days per week and limited duration times on a schedule established by the General Manager and posted by the District.

 2. Stop re-filling pools/spas more than one foot per week.
-Draining and re-filling of pools/spas is not permitted except to repair leaks or for health and safety reasons.
+Draining and re-filling of pools and spas is not permitted except to repair leaks or for health and safety reasons.

 3. Stop filling or re-filling ornamental lakes or ponds, except to the extent needed to sustain aquatic life, provided that such animals are of significant value and have been actively managed within the water feature prior to declaration of another Water Supply Response Program level.